 The reason for the major deposition between November 1999 and May 2000, reflected also on Profile 16, is unknown.
 However, there must have been a significant increase in sediment supply, perhaps a slip in the vicinity of Arrowsmith Point.
-After fast ferry operation ceased in 2000, there was a change from sediment accumulation to sediment loss.
+After fast ferry operation ceased in 2000, there was a change from sediment accumulation to sediment loss, which has continued through to 2009.
 This occurred at the same time as a change from sediment accumulation to stability on Profile 16.
 Changes in this profile reflect changes in vessel operations, but there also appears to be a sediment supply control.